The Sanctuary

 Get up close to our fantastic creatures with our underwater viewing areas!
 We have three incredible

-underwater viewing areas located in our Southern Sea Lion Pool, our Seal Rescue Centre and at Penguin Beach.
+underwater viewing areas located in our Harbour View Pool, and our Seal Rescue Centre.

 Discover something amazing!